salimmayan/Sillystringz.Solution/README.md

 -   Dr. Sillystringz need to add new engineers to system when they are hired.
 Dr. Sillystringz also need to add new machines to system when they are installed.
 -   Dr. Sillystringz should be able to add new machines even if no engineers are employed.
 Dr. Sillystringz should also be able to add new engineers even if no machines are installed
 -   Dr. Sillystringz need to be able to add or remove machines that a specific engineer is licensed to repair.
 Dr. Sillystringz also need to be able to modify this relationship from the other side, and add or remove engineers from a specific machine.
 -   Dr. Sillystringz should be able to navigate to a splash page that lists all engineers and machines.
-Users should be able to click on an individual engineer or machine to see all the engineers/machines that belong to it.
+Dr. Sillystringz should be able to click on an individual engineer or machine to see all the engineers/machines that belong to it.

 ## Setup/Installation Requirements